cboudereau/fpddd/README.md

 ### Making Implicit Concepts Explicit

 Continuous time to discrete time : the batch process can be translated to a scheduled event

+SPECIFICATION : avoid uses of boolean to represent cases, in FP a dedicated types exists : sum types